 There’s no shortage of bookies who have lost a ton of money by mismanaging their books, or those who actually had to work around the clock to make a meaningful amount of money.
 Most of these problems boil down to the skill of the bookie rather than the job’s difficulty level.

-Basically, if you want to be successful within this business, you need to take your time and develop your business step by step.
+Basically, if you want to be successful in this business, you need to take your time and develop your business step by step.
 Remember, you’re not going to be rolling in cash right away.

 Understand the market and the tools at your disposal from your sportsbook software provider.